ESR 11 position

 Recruiting Institution: MWM GmbH – Munich, DE

-- have less than 4 years of full time – including any period of research experience at the signature of the contract
+- Less than 4 years research experience at the signature of the contract (counting from the time the Master’s degree has been obtained)

-- have not spent more than 12 months in the country of the host/recruiting institution in the 3 years prior to selection
+- Spent less than 12 months in Germany in the 3 years prior to selection

 How to Apply and further details: